Sparse Gaussian Graphical Models with Discrete Optimization: Computational and Statistical Perspectives: Numerical Experiments

 \subsubsection{Timing benchmarks}

 We compare the runtime of our method to other estimators and show the scalability of our framework.
-For the banded precision matrix scenario, we set $k=10$ (i.e., $\| \B{\Theta}^*\|_0 \approx kp$), and the condition number of $\B{\Theta}^*$ to $p/20$.
-For the uniform sparsity precision matrix case, we set $k=10$ and the condition number to $p/20$.
-As our estimator is based on a penalized pseudo-likelihood objective, we compare our method to \texttt{CONCORD}, which considers a convex pseudo-likelihood formulation with $\ell_1$ penalization.
-The experiments are done on a personal computer equipped with AMD Ryzen 9 5900X CPU and 32GB of RAM.
-We report the runtime for a grid of 16 values of the tuning parameters (in our case, this is a $4\times 4$ grid for $\lambda_0,\lambda_2$) in Table~\ref{table:times-uni} for uniform and banded sparsity.
-In these examples, our BnB framework achieves average optimality gaps of less than $5\%$.
+We study the uniform sparsity precision matrix case, we set $k=10$ and the condition number to $p/40$.
+Our experiments are performed on a machine equipped with Intel Xeon 8260 CPU and 32GB of RAM.

-As it can be seen, our framework is 4-5 times faster compared to \texttt{CONCORD}.
-Our algorithm delivers solutions to instances with $p\approx 10^4$ in less than an hour, while in our experiments, \texttt{CONCORD} encounters computational challenges for $p\geq 2000$.
-Note that our method solves the mixed integer problem~\eqref{eqn:mio} to (near) global optimality, while \texttt{CONCORD} operates on a convex problem.
-Our algorithm optimizes over (approximately) $p^2/2$ binary variables encoding the sparsity pattern of the precision matrix: when $p=10^4$, we deal with approximately $50\times 10^6$ binary variables.
-This suggests that \ourmethod~is quite promising in terms of speed and efficiency for considerably large problem instances.
+\textbf{Approximate Solvers:} We first study the performance of our approximate algorithm \ourmethodnobnb---we compare this runtime to that of $\ell_1$ penalized estimators \texttt{CONCORD} and \texttt{GLASSO}.
+We report the overall runtime for computing a path of 16 values of the tuning parameters (in our case, this is a $4\times 4$ grid for $\lambda_0,\lambda_2$) and limit the runtime of all methods to an hour.
+We set the convergence tolerance of \texttt{CONCORD} and \texttt{GLASSO} to $1\%$.
+We use the default tolerance of $0.01\%$ for \ourmethodnobnb~as discussed in Appendix~\ref{app:num-details}.
+The results for this case are shown in Table~\ref{table:times-approx}.
+We observe that our approximate algorithm is generally faster than \texttt{CONCORD}, and faster than \texttt{GLASSO} for $p\geq 2500$.
+In fact, our approximate framework can obtain high-quality solutions for problems with $p=10,000$ in less than an hour, while both \texttt{GLASSO} and \texttt{CONCORD} fail to do so.
+This suggests that good feasible solutions can be found quickly using our approximate framework (see Section~\ref{mediumscale} for statistical performance comparisons).